Athens Drive High School: History

 In March 2020, the school was temporarily closed due to the COVID-19 pandemic.
 Classes were cancelled until April 13, 2020, when they resumed.
 However, the classes resumed exclusively online using Google Meet.
 The graduation for the class of 2020 was posted in a Youtube video as no in-person event could occur.
 The fall semester of the 2020–21 school year was fully online as well.
 Classes began to reopen in February 2021.
 Initially, students who opted for in-person learning were divided into 3 cohorts.
 The cohorts cycled weekly and shared mixed classes consisting of in-person students as well as the students attending on the Google Meet.
 Many safety protocols were enforced including required masks excluding lunchtime and 'mask breaks', socially distance classroom/lunch seating, temperature screening at arrival, and staggered dismissal.
 In April 2021, the school removed the cohorts and allowed all students signed for in-person learning to attend daily but classes were still mixed with the online students.
 Athens Drive kept the virtual academy for the 2021–22 school year, but the classes are no longer mixed with in-person students.

 In 2021, Athens Drive became the first school in Wake County to obtain solar panels.
 The 12 solar panels were acquired from a NC GreenPower Solar+ Schools non-profit grant.

+In 2022, Stephen Mares announced his retirement on March 24, 2022, due to minor health issues, wanting to spend more time with family, and the want for a more consistent lifestyle/routine.
+With input from the school community, the Board of Education named Amanda Boshoff to be the new principal of Athens Drive beginning August 1, 2023.
+In her introductory email, Amanda stated, "As both a parent and long-time resident of the Athens Drive base community, this opportunity is even more meaningful for me"- referring to her two children and students of Athens Drive, Willem and Stella Boshoff.

+In 2022, Wake County Public School System announced that Athens Drive Magnet High School would be one of 8 schools to undergo major renovations in their recent initiatives.
+The speculated renovation budget for the school is $50 million.
+The design phase is expected to start in September 2023, and the design is expected to be complete by January 2026.
+Construction is then scheduled to begin July 2026, with students returning to occupy the building in September 2028.